The Old Woman in the Wood: Synopsis

 A beautiful but poor servant girl was traveling with the family she worked for when robbers attacked them.
 She hid behind a tree, but no one else survived.
 She lamented her fate and a dove came to her with a golden key.
 He told her to unlock a tree and she found food there.
 In the evening, he brought her to a tree with a bed.
 She lived like this for many days.
 When the dove asked her to do something for him, she agreed.
 He told her to go to a house and go in.
 An old woman would greet her, but she should not answer.
 She should open an inner door, which will reveal a room full of splendid rings, but she should take a plain one.

 The old woman was quite angry, but the girl did not heed her.
 Then, when she could not see the plain ring, she saw the old woman trying to carry off a birdcage.
 She took it away from her.
 It held a bird, which held the ring in its beak, so she took it outside and waited against a tree.
 Two branches turned into arms about her as the tree turned into a handsome man who kissed her.
 He told her that the old woman was a witch who had turned him into a tree, and for two hours a day, he became a dove, and she had freed him.
 All his attendants turned back from trees to humans as well.
 With the prince being the king's son, they went to his father's kingdom and got married.

+Analysis

+The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 442, "The Old Woman in the Woods" (previously, "The Old Man in the Woods"): the heroine survives a robbers' attack by hiding up a tree; a dove flies in and gives her a key which she can use to open three nearby trees; the heroine then goes to the house of an old woman in the woods to fetch a ring; in doing so, the heroine releases a prince from an arboreal form.